Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Analysis of case-count data

 \subsection{Imperfect testing}

 Tests are imperfect.
 COVID-19 testing is no exception.
 Here we investigate the interplay between imperfect testing and selection bias.
-In discussions of inaccurate testing, the standard assumption is measurement error leads to parameter attenuation.
-When paired with selection bias, however, the two sources of error become entangled, and resulting errors can become magnified, muted, or even switch signs.
+Researchers often assume measurement error leads to parameter attenuation.
+When paired with selection bias, however, the two sources become entangled, and resulting errors can be magnified, muted, or even switch signs.